ARpatterns/declare/GeolocatedRemark/README.md

 _Behavior_
 * [Instant Reaction](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/instant-reaction.md): Immediate execution of the request to the server for getting the direction to mecca.
 * [Request-Response](https://github.com/ARpatterns/catalog/blob/main/behavioral-patterns/request-response.md): Remote call resulting in asynchronously receiving ECA rules from the server.

 _Augmentation_
 * [Ahead Staging](https://github.com/ARpatterns/catalog/blob/main/augmentation-patterns/ahead-staging.md): placing virtual 3D object `wooden.chest` 1.5 m in front of the user on the floor.
-  * Placed: Placed: initial ahead of the user on the floor.
+  * Placed: initial ahead of the user on the floor.
-  * Aligned: initial towards the user in view direction.
+  * Aligned: initial oriented towards the user in view direction and then turned by angle towards Mecca.

 ### Diagram